 The settings in the Publish to App Stores screen are not used but currently required due to editor limitations.

 - Select any random image for iOS and Android icon.

 - Select any page for a Launch image

 - Select at least one page for a screen shot.

 Once available, click Next.
 Wait while the editor processes and saves the project.
 Once complete, you will see the Publish images exported dialog.
 Click OK, and the process will continue in the cloud.

 First, select the operating systems you want to target.
 In this case, select Microsoft Windows, and click Next

 Cloud – Windows information

 You will need to enter some details for Umajin to build your app.

-- Application name: this will be used for the exe name, for the Window title at startup, and for the embedded version resources.
+- Windows App Name: this will be used for the exe name, for the Window title at startup, and for the embedded version resources.